 United Way Campaign

-In 2012, we raised $5,766 by coordinating a raffle where the prizes were goods and services donated by our own employees; the top prizes included scuba diving certification lessons and a date night package with free babysitting.
 In 2013, we focused our United Way campaign on WAGS, an organization devoted to improving quality of life for people with physical disabilities through partnerships with highly-skilled service dogs.
 During that time, were able to raise over $8,000!
+Our most recent fundraiser in 2014 focused on the Domestic Abuse Intervention Services (DAIS), a non-profit organization that empowers those affected by domestic violence and advocates for social change through support, education, and outreach.
+This campaign has been one of our most successful fundraisers yet, with our fundraising efforts totaling over $10, 000!
 We are excited to keep aiming higher every year.

 Keep Wisconsin Warm Fund

-Since 2010, TeamSoft consultants and their families bowled to help raise money for the Keep Wisconsin Warm Fund.
-The TCGC pledged to donate $10 per strike and $5 per spare from each lane's best game, up to $1,000.
-With stellar bowlers in attendance, reaching that $1,000 goal has not been a problem.
-But that's not all: Through a unique matching fund through the State of Wisconsin, all donations to the KWWF were matched two to one!
-This equated to a $3,000 impact which helped many in our state keep the heat and electricity on during the winter.
+Since 2010, TeamSoft has held an annual bowling event with all of our consultants and their families to help benefit the Keep Wisconsin Warm Fund, an organization that helps keep the heat and power on for thousands of families who are in need of assistance.
+The TCGC has pledged to donate $10 per strike and $5 per spare from each lane's best game, up to $1,500.
+With stellar bowlers in attendance, reaching that $1,500 goal has not been a problem.
+But that's not all: Through a unique matching fund through the State of Wisconsin, all donations to the KWWF are matched two to one!
+This equates to a $4,500 impact which helps many in our state keep the heat and electricity on during the winter.

 American Cancer Society Run/Walk